nikkikobako/MS2-Rescue-Me/README.md

 -   ### Design <a name="design"></a>
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are
     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The photos are the main attraction and are used to catch the users attention and highlight are animals.

 *   ### Wireframes <a name="wireframes"></a>
     Wireframes are for mobile, tablet and desktop.
 There are 3 pages; home, fun pet game and love me plus a modal popup for all media's for home visits